macOS 26 Voice Transcription: Setup Guide for Developers (2026)

 Code review comments

-When you're reviewing a PR and need to explain why something should change (not just what), dictation is perfect.
+When you're reviewing a PR and need to explain why something should change (not just what), dictation is great for this.
 Talk through your reasoning like you'd explain it to the person sitting next to you.
-The result reads more like a conversation and less like a terse code review that needs three follow-up comments to clarify.

 Capturing ideas without losing context

 Mid-coding session, an idea for a different feature hits you.
-Rather than context-switching to a notes app and typing it out (and losing your mental stack), press the hotkey in Obsidian or Apple Notes, say it out loud, and get back to what you were doing.
+Press the hotkey in Obsidian or Apple Notes, say it out loud, and get back to what you were doing.
 Ten seconds, no flow break.

 Tips from actual daily use